kristiannotari/liblet-rust/README.md

 Porting project for the [liblet library](https://github.com/let-unimi/liblet) of the University of Milan course "Linguaggi e Traduttori" (Languages and Translators) in Rust.

 A generic and _possibly_ updated roadmap/to-do list is available in this repo project.
-If you want to contribute or correct any errors, please do so opening a issues or creating pull requests.
+If you want to contribute or correct any errors, please do so opening issues or creating pull requests.

 This is also a learning project, used to better comprehend both the course topics and the rust programming language.